lim147/P0-exception/README.md

     - Customized Exception type:
         - **CustomizedException**: Exception thrown by the users

-** More types of exceptions will be updated along the process of implementing the project**
+*Note: more types of exceptions will be updated along the process of implementing the project*

 ### Implementation of Exception handling
 - Explicit Exception Handling
     - *try-catch* block

       The grammar for *try-catch* block is like:
       ```
       try-catch ::= try statement { catch exception statements }
       exception ::= ZeroDivisionError | IndexError | TypeError | NameError | SyntaxError | ... | CustomizedException
       ```
     - *throw* clause

       The grammar, in this case, is like:
       ```
       throwException ::= 'throw' exception
       ```
 - Implicit Exception Handling

     For a statement or expression `S` that could potentially cause the exception, to compile it, `P0` will add `pre-condition P` and `post-condition Q` to `S` in the form of `(P) S (Q)`to restrict the cases where `S` can be executed without exceptions.
 However, if the `P` or `Q` are violated in the compilation procedure, the corresponding pre-defined exception will be thrown by the `P0`.

     For example: Compiling the code below